 Nazca to Ica Bus

 The distance from Nazca to Ica is 100 mi (162 km) and it takes about 2 hours of travel.
 Oltursa and Peru Bus are the main transportation companies that cover this route, at the low-cost rate of s/.
 12 to s/.
 120 (if you choose the most exclusive service).
 The schedule of the buses starts at 6:15 p.m. and ends at 4:45 p.m.
 The terminals in Nazca are located in Av.
 Lima, close to the central area of the city.
 In Ica the terminals are placed in the central avenues, close to the Plaza de Armas.
 The weather of Ica is dry and warm, with temperatures that average 80 °F (27 °C).
-If you are also looking for return checkout, please ensure to check Ica to Nazca Bus.

 At the current territory of Nazca flowered on the 1st century A.D. the Nazca culture.
 The researches and exploration of places and remains left by this culture indicate that this would be a direct continuation of the Paracas culture.
 Unlike the Paracas, who developed until perfection the textile art, the Nazca were the masters of pottery, standing out also for the hydraulic engineering present in the aqueduct construction (which is still used nowadays) and the impressive geoglyphs, which are known as the Nazca Lines.
 Between 700 and 900 A.D. took place the decadence of the Nazca culture, due to natural reasons.
 In 1901, the German archaeolologist Max Uhle discovered the potter legacy of the Nazca, which dates from 200, 500 and 700 D.C.
 Subsequently, in 1939, the American Paul Kosok would discover, without plnanning it, the Nazca Lines, while he was overflying the desert where they are.